1. Introduction

 >

-Every AISummarizer
+Every Summarizer

 has an output language, a string or null, set during creation.